Our Blog

 Post by on June 15th, 2020

-Updated June 30, 2023
+Updated December 21st, 2023

 What differentiates an interior door from an exterior door?
-It is not just the location in a building.
+It is more than just the location in a building.
 There are many differences between interior and exterior doors that even contractors can overlook.
 Since one provides a barrier between interior spaces and the other between interior and exterior environments, the physical properties of these different door types must serve unique purposes.

 A door is an important mechanism designed for specific uses in certain situations.
 That is why choosing the proper door types for your buildings requires help from our team who knows doors.
 We at Manhattan Door understand what constitutes interior vs. exterior doors, and can help you make the correct choices for your applications.